philspokas/gitbasics/Exercises/branch-merge.md

 git commit -am "add to readme" git log --oneline --decorate --graph --all
 ```
-Now we're read to merge. the --no-ff will insure the pointer is not fast forwarded recording our merge commit.
+Now we're ready to merge.
+The --no-ff will insure the pointer is not fast forwarded recording our merge commit.
 ```
 git merge newstuff --no-ff
 git commit -m "include new stuff"